 As of this writing, there are very few American and Canadian car seats that can’t be used on a plane.

 Nuna Pipa Lite (and Lite R) – These infant car seats are not approved for use on airplanes alone because they don’t have any way to be installed without the base.
-There is no seatbelt guide on the Nuna Pipa Lite or its newer cousin the Nuna Pipa Lite R.
+There is no seatbelt guide on the Nuna Pipa Lite or its newer cousin the Nuna Pipa Lite R. Note that the new Nuna Pipa Lite RX does allow for baseless installation.

 Update: Thanks to my astute reader Hannah who shared that the current Nuna Pipa Lite base is FAA-approved.
 If your base’s sticker says otherwise, contact Nuna to get a new one.
 You can install the base on the aircraft seat and then click your car seat in.
 That said, it’s still a very bulky option and may not fit well on airlines that have small seat pitch.
 For frequent travelers, I recommend that you check out one of these great travel infant car seats instead.